Vatican City: Culture

+Cultural heritage

-Vatican City is home to some of the most famous art in the world.
-St. Peter's Basilica, whose successive architects include Bramante, Michelangelo, Giacomo della Porta, Maderno and Bernini, is a renowned work of Renaissance architecture.
-The Sistine Chapel is famous for its frescos, which include works by Perugino, Domenico Ghirlandaio and Botticelli as well as the ceiling and Last Judgment by Michelangelo.
-Artists who decorated the interiors of the Vatican include Raphael and Fra Angelico.
+The Vatican City is home to some of the most famous art in the world.
+St Peter's Basilica, designed by a succession of architects including Bramante, Michelangelo, Giacomo della Porta, Carlo Maderno and Gian Lorenzo Bernini, is a renowned work of Renaissance architecture.
+The Sistine Chapel is famous for its frescos, which include works by Perugino, Domenico Ghirlandaio and Sandro Botticelli, as well as the ceiling and Last Judgment by Michelangelo.
+The interiors of the Vatican were decorated by artists including Raphael and Fra Angelico.

 The Vatican Apostolic Library and the collections of the Vatican Museums are of the highest historical, scientific and cultural importance.
-In 1984, the Vatican was added by UNESCO to the List of World Heritage Sites; it is the only one to consist of an entire state.
-Furthermore, it is the only site to date registered with the UNESCO as a centre containing monuments in the "International Register of Cultural Property under Special Protection" according to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.
+Added by UNESCO to the List of World Heritage Sites in 1984, the Vatican is the only site to consist of an entire state.
+It is the only UNESCO site registered as a centre containing monuments in the "International Register of Cultural Property under Special Protection" according to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict.